varugheseben/edurek-data_science/Deep Learning/Neural Network/Introduction.md

   **Note**: Watch Edureka Video(of June-20-2026) for details of Gradient Descent

   ## Guidelines for choosing Activation Function, Optimizer and Loss Function for a deep learning model
-  - When dependent variable is continuous in nature
+  - When dependent variable is continuous in nature (Regression Problem)
     |Target Variable Range|Activation Function|Why|
     |---------------------|-------------------|---|
     |Any real number (positive, negative, or zero)|Linear|Passes the raw weighted sum directly to the output without bounding it.|